 2.4.1 Policy ENV3, criterion (m) states: "Development should promote socialising, recreation, art, health and well-being, by maintaining and improving existing public spaces and by creating new public spaces, such as parks, squares and other areas of public realm".
+(See glossary at Appendix B for definition of 'public realm').
 Public spaces/realm play a vital role in the social life of communities.
-Public realm is where people can wander without entering any strictly private space - it adds to the look, feel and enjoyment of places.
+Public realm is where people can wander without entering any strictly private space- It adds to the look, feel and enjoyment of places.
 The success of a particular public space is not solely in the hands of the architect or urban planning consultant.
 It relies also on people adopting, using and managing the space.
 Within paragraph 5.27 of the supporting text of Policy ENV3, it is stated: "Community participation in design - such as in the design of neighbourhood open space - can help to ensure that designs work well for end-users."
 For example, the community may wish to identify important characteristics of their local environment to be incorporated into a development scheme, for example through public realm improvements and art installations.